gitfee/CommonCsharp/README.md

-# OracleHelper
+# CommonCsharpCode

-OracleHelper For C#
-This contains some code for demo.
+Some CSharp code that can easyily used to develope.